 The terms ‘warm-blooded’ and ‘cold-blooded’ are used for simplicity throughout this essay.
-In fact these terms are something of an over-simplification.
-Virtually all animals, if examined at the proper time, will appear to be ‘warm-blooded’ – i.e. their internal body temperatures will be about the same.
+In fact, these terms are something of an over-simplification.
+Virtually all animals, if examined at the proper time, will appear to be ‘warm-blooded’—i.e., their internal body temperatures will be about the same.

 What’s more important is the mechanism by which body temperature is maintained (thermoregulation).
-Here’s a quick science lesson.
 The terms endothermic and ectothermic are relevant here.
 An ectothermic animal relies on heat from the outside i.e. the environment, to maintain body temperature, whereas an endothermic animal relies on heat generated within its own body by metabolic processes, and will therefore have a higher metabolic rate.
 There are even more precise technical terms for processes intermediate between full endothermy and full ectothermy which will not be discussed here.

-Given that mammals have such an enormous advantage, what are we to make of the Mesozoic era when, for 140 million years, dinosaurs reigned supreme and few mammals grew larger than a chicken.
+Given that mammals have such an enormous advantage, what are we to make of the Mesozoic era when, for 140 million years, dinosaurs reigned supreme and few mammals grew larger than a chicken?
 Mammals and dinosaurs evolved together.
 Dinosaur ancestors (thecodonts, particularly ornithosuchians) and mammal ancestors (therapsids, particularly cynodonts) were in direct competition in the late Triassic, with the therapsids initially appearing to have the upper hand.
-However, by the end of the Triassic the thecodonts were on top, dinosaurs assumed the roles of top predator and large herbivore, and all other roles down to the very small, which they left to the mammals and other reptiles.
-How did they manage to take over in the first place, and then keep the mammals subservient for so long if mammals had such a potent evolutionary advantage in being warm-blooded?
-The logical answer, of course, is that dinosaurs had to be warm-blooded as well!
-For those who believe that dinosaurs are just large reptiles this is an unacceptable view.
+However, by the end of the Triassic, the thecodonts were on top, dinosaurs assumed the roles of top predator and large herbivore, and occupied all other roles down to the very small, which they left to the mammals and other reptiles.

-Some of the evidence has already been presented above, in the comparison of dinosaurs with present day ecological structures.
+Some of the evidence has already been presented above, in the comparison of dinosaurs with present-day ecological structures.
 Other evidence comes from areas such as:

 • Bone structure and histology